 Strategy & Tactics: World War II is a turn-based strategy game.
 Gameplay is similar to Risk-like board games.
 S & T has 18 scenarios.
 Each map is divided into territories that must be conquered by a player in order to earn income for his troops.

-The game has plenty of unit types, such as soldiers, vehicles and motorized infantry.
+The game has plenty of unit types, such as soldiers, vehicles, and motorized infantry.
 Combat takes place on the map, with either side having their troops spread across the provinces.
-Winning lies in numbers and the province with more number of units can easily push back the opponent with fewer or weaker units.
-Various factors such as fortifications and a unit’s “Operational Index” affects combat.
+Winning lies in numbers, and the province with more number of units can easily push back the opponent with fewer or weaker units.
+Various factors, such as fortifications and a unit’s “Operational Index” affect combat.

 7. Great Battles: Medieval

-Great Battles: Medieval is a historic strategy title with a quasi-RTS gameplay.
-The game takes place during the Hundred Years’ Wars and has plenty of skirmishes, a multiplayer mode and a campaign mode.
+Great Battles: Medieval is a historical strategy title with a quasi-RTS gameplay.
+The game takes place during the Hundred Years’ Wars and has plenty of skirmishes, a multiplayer mode, and a campaign mode.
 The animated battles look good on the mobile screen.
 Each unit has its own unique combat animation.

 The game’s combat system makes battles fun to watch.
 While fighting AI soldiers and cavalrymen, you can press the pause button to give orders to your units.
 The paused moments will only give you time to tactically move units.
 The battles are quick, so utilize the time you get to move soldiers when the game is paused for a few seconds.
 After completion of each battle, troops can be trained to upgrade their skills.
 The experience gained can be used to boost their stats.